Jason-Jelks/SerilogDeduplication/README.md

 ## **How It Works**

-This filter tracks log entries based on a configurable key (e.g., a combination of `Code`, `Process`, and `Message`) and prevents duplicate logs within a defined time window (in milliseconds).
+This filter tracks log entries based on a configurable key (e.g., a combination of properties like `Code`, `Source`, and `Message`) and prevents duplicate logs within a defined time window (in milliseconds).
 It also supports **severity-based deduplication** for better control.

 - **Deduplication Key**: Logs are considered duplicates if they share the same key (e.g., `Code`, `Process`, and `Message`) and occur within the specified time window.
 - **Configurable Window**: You can define different deduplication windows (in milliseconds) for each log level (e.g., Error, Warning, Information).